-This healthy and easy chicken and broccoli stir fry is a quick weeknight dinner that will not disappoint.
+This healthy and easy Asian-inspired chicken and broccoli stir fry is a quick weeknight dinner that will not disappoint.
 This stir fry has it all – tender chicken, crisp broccoli, and flavorful sauce that comes together in under 15 minutes.
-This healthier version of a takeout favorite is sugar-free, gluten-free, and completely Whole30 compliant.
 Serve the stir fry on it’s own or with cauliflower rice or white rice for dinner that everyone will love!

 Quick, Simple, and Delicious: Sweet and Spicy Stir Fry with Chicken and Broccoli